rnvannatta/vanity-scheme/README.md

 # Vanity Scheme

-A R7RS scheme compiler vanity project that I started writing July 2022.
+A self hosted R7RS scheme compiler vanity project that I started writing July 2022.

 It would be a mistake to use this compiler in its current state, but you can have fun looking at the code!